-Students' academic records are maintained in the Records Office.
-Grades are available online, and grade reports are issued at the end of each semester as long as the student has no outstanding financial or other obligations with the University.
+Student academic records are maintained in the Records Office.
 Academic records are available for student inspection, by appointment during office hours.

 The transcript is a facsimile of the student's permanent academic record at Loyola.
-Only unofficial transcripts are given to the student; these transcripts do not receive the University seal or the signature of the director of records.
-Transcripts officially transmitted directly to another college or university or other official institution or agency receive the seal of the University and are signed by the director of records.
-Transcripts will be issued only upon the written request of the student concerned or the submission of an electronic request using WebAdvisor or Loyola's secure e-mail system.
-Due to authentication restrictions, no other e-mail requests will be accepted.
-Telephone and fax requests to issue transcripts are not accepted.
+Only unofficial transcripts are given to the student.
+Unofficial transcripts are printed on security paper; however, they do not bear the University seal or the signature of the director of records.
+Official transcripts are transmitted or mailed directly to another college or university or other official institution or agency.
+Official transcripts are printed on security paper, and they bear the seal of the University and the signature of the director of records.

+Transcripts are issued only upon the written request of the student concerned or the submission of an electronic request using WebAdvisor or Loyola's secure online transcript ordering service.
+Due to authentication restrictions, e-mail, fax, and telephone requests are not accepted.
 There is no charge for transcripts.

 Transcripts should be requested well in advance of the date desired to allow for processing time and possible mail delay.
-The University will not assume responsibility for transcripts that are delayed because they have not been requested in time or the student has an outstanding debt with the University.
-Transcripts will not be faxed, nor will they be issued during the last week of registration or the first week of classes.
+The University will not assume responsibility for transcripts that are delayed, because they have not been requested in time or the student has an outstanding debt with the University.
+Transcripts will not be faxed; however, they can be delivered electronically through Loyola's online transcript ordering service.